FlatFilers/platform-sdk-starter/README.md

 We expect users to commonly override Validate to match their internal usecases,  Less commonly we expect recordCompute and batchRecordsCompute to be used.
 Further intricacies of the hook processing system are explained at the end of this document.

-## What datahooks do I want to use?
+## What Data Hooks do I want to use?
 Per field, you probably want `validate` this function gets the proper type per field, and lets you add messages to the cell, including errors, warnings, and rejections.
 For simple row work (that doesn't make HTTP calls) use `recordCompute` on sheet.
 If you need to make an a call to an external API, reach for `batchRecordsCompute` on sheet, this allows you to request info about multipel values at once for increased performance.

 ### A note on parsing, casting, and field conversion.